AryanRogye/vim-config/README.md

 - **Prettier**: Code formatter for JavaScript and TypeScript.
 - **Noice.nvim**: Enhances the Neovim UI for messages and commands.
 - **Which-Key**: Displays available keybindings in Neovim.
+- **Commentary**: Toggle comments with simple key mappings like gcc and gc

 For a full list of plugins, refer to the `plugins.lua` file.